bahner/go-pubsub-daemon/README.md

 Docker: `make all && docker-compose up`
 Development: `make serve`
 Install: `make install # Installs to /usr/local/myspace-pubsub-daemon by default.`

+## API

+A simple RESTful API at localhost:5002/api/v0.
+The following endpoints exists.

+- GET /topics - List topics
+- GET /topics/topicName - Establishes a websocket that subscribes to the topic
+- GET /topics/topicName/peers - List peers for the topics.
+NB!
+Local peers does not show up.

 ## Daemon